 Murmurs among the robed figures grew louder, but this time the man in red allowed them.

 “That’s very interesting,” he said.

 “Oh, interesting, sure,” said Clint.
-“But what’s easy in theory is often tougher in practice.
+“But it’d be tough to implement.
 I mean, destroying a third of the world’s food supply?
 Ha!
 You’d need an expert in diseases and poisons, I guess.
 Someone capable of mass-scale, lethal infection anywhere in the world.
 Where would you even find someone like that?”

 The robed figures turned toward one of their own, a white-haired Asian man in a dark blue robe.
 He appeared to have bionic hands.
 The man in red nodded to him and the Asian man bowed.

 “But look at me,” he said, “rambling away again.
 Helen says I talk too much.
 Well, this has been fun, but I really should find my tour group and get back to the hotel.
 We’re having dinner at the Japanese restaurant, the one where they cook the food right in front of you.
 Sounds like a hoot.
 Well, thanks again.
 Y’all have been very kind.”